 The genesis of Ralf’s coaching career was somewhat unplanned, yet unexpectedly successful.
 In 2010, after a long athletic career of his own, he consulted for an established fencing club in Singapore, Z Fencing, where shortly after, became its High Performance Director.
 In 2012, he spearheaded the Fencing Academy at the Singapore Sports School as Head Coach and created a pipeline of young fencers that qualified to represent the Singapore National Team.
 Under his leadership, the fencing program (including former students) achieved more than 20 medals at the Asian Junior and Cadet Championships in both individual and team events.
 His former students won the first ever team gold for Singapore at the 2016 Asian Cadet Championships.
-In his most recent success, students Amita Berthier and Julian Cheng represented Singapore and the US at the 2017 World Cadets Championships in Plovdiv, Bulgaria, where they finished with a historical Bronze medal for Singapore and a Top 8 for the US respectively.
+In 2017, students Amita Berthier and Julian Cheng represented Singapore and the US at the World Cadets Championships in Plovdiv, Bulgaria, where they finished with a historical Bronze medal for Singapore and a Top 8 for the US respectively.
 In 2018, Amita Berthier repeated a medal feat at the World Junior Championships in Verona, Italy, this time a Silver medal in the Junior Team Event.
 She was also part of the team that won a historical team Bronze medal at the 2018 Asian Games.

 Ralf started fencing at the age of eight in Heidenheim, Germany.
 At the height of his athletic career, he was ranked first in the men’s foil world ranking for over 500 days.
 Aside from the individual silver medal at the 2000 Sydney Olympic Games, he is a team gold medalist at the 2002 World Championships and a team bronze medalist at the same event in 2003 and 2005.
 He is the winner of 11 World Cup competitions, a Top 8 finisher in more than 50 Senior World Cups, and the overall World Cup winner for consecutive seasons 1999/00, 2000/01 and 2001/02.
 He has won multiple European titles in individual and team events and was four times German Champion.
 In recognition of his athletic success, he was in 2001 awarded the Silver Laurel of the Federal Republic of Germany - the highest award for a sportsperson in Germany.